24/7 technical help is available from support center website or by calling 877-382-3508.

 Q. I need to email my instructor but I don’t know his/her email address.
 What do I do?

-A. Your instructor's email address should be in one of the following locations: printed schedule, online schedule, campus directory online, or on InsidePC when you click the My Courses tab.
+A. Your instructor's email address should be in one of the following locations: your printed schedule, your online schedule, or on the campus online directory.

 Q. I haven't received an email from my instructor.
 What do I do?